TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 Graph(newNodes, newBlock, newGlobalDefsCache)
 ```
-Lastly, we recreate the graph based on the information we collected earlier.
+Lastly, we reconstruct the graph based on the information we collected earlier.
 We only consider nodes in `newNodes` that are also in `used`.
 For each such node, we update `newGlobalDefsCache` to map the symbol of the node to the node itself.
 We then remove unused effect symbols from the RHS and `EffectSummary` of the node.
 We do the same thing to the top-most block and return a new `Graph` with the updated information.